Services & Financial Investment

 Below, you'll find a list of the services I offer along with current rates.
 If you have any questions or need help determining if we’re a good fit, please don’t hesitate to reach out.

-I offer individual professional therapy and counseling services to both adults and adolescents throughout the state of Texas.
-Whether you're navigating anxiety, depression, life transitions, relationship challenges, or simply seeking personal growth, I provide a supportive and non-judgmental space to help you move forward.
+I provide professional, one-on-one therapy and counseling for adolescents and adults throughout the state of Texas.
+Whether you’re managing anxiety, depression, major life transitions, relationship concerns, or simply exploring personal growth, you are welcome here.

 Convenient and Secure Telehealth Options